The science

 Cerebral Cortex

-Foreign vocabulary words cued during sleep showed significantly better retention compared to non-cued words.
+Foreign vocabulary words cued during sleep showed better retention than uncued words.

 Whitmore et al. (2022)